godotengine/godot-docs/getting_started/workflow/export/exporting_for_android.rst

 - Release: Enter the path to the keystore file you just generated.
 - Release User: Replace with the key alias.
 - Release Password: Key password.
-Note that the keystore password and the key password currently has to be the same.
+Note that the keystore password and the key password currently have to be the same.

 **Now your export_presets.cfg file contains sensitive info;** if using a Version Control System, it is a good idea to remove it from public repositories.